play-co/facebook/README.md

 ### facebook.friends ( next(error, list) )

 Parameters
-:	1. `next(error, list) {function}` ---Callback function that contains the list of the user's friends and their information.
+:	1. `next(error, list) {function}` ---Callback function that receives the list of the user's friends and their information.

 Returns
 :    1. `void`